Team-Amalgam/Graphics/README.md

 The repo for Team Amalgam's graphics project

 ## Details
-Done for the 5th Sem Graphics peoject under Prof. Basanta Joshi
+Done for the 5th Sem Graphics peoject under Prof. Dr. Basanta Joshi